falco42/falco42/README.md

 - 👋 Hi, I’m @falco42
 - 👀 I’m interested in education technology
 - 🌱 I’m currently learning swift and version control
-- 💞️ I’m looking to collaborate on swift projects

 <!---
 falco42/falco42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.